 Pertinent Studies and Ongoing Trials

-Treatment planning for a disease to be treated is a step by step process of decision making or formation of a protocol.
+Treatment planning for a disease to be treated is a step-by-step process of decision-making or the formation of a protocol.
 Levels of prevention can classify treatment for dental caries.
 A widely used taxonomy of prevention describes primary, secondary, and tertiary prevention.
-These terms can be applied to the disease process of dental caries and can help providers to understand where in the process, they can intervene and how they can do so.
+These terms can be applied to the disease process of dental caries and can help providers to understand where in the process they can intervene and how they can do so.
 Primary prevention is the prevention of the disease process before it begins.
 Primary prevention would encompass assessing the risk for dental caries and instituting efforts to decrease or remove that risk.
 Secondary prevention refers to detecting the presence of the disease early in the disease process and intervening to prevent further development of the disease.
 For the dentist, this would involve recognizing the signs of the early stages of dental caries, intervening, or referring for intervention.
 Tertiary prevention refers to alleviating the effects of the disease and lies primarily within the surgical realm of the dental professional in rehabilitating the damaged tooth.
-For proper treatment, the International Caries Classification and Management System (ICCMS) has been given, which is a set of clinical protocols such as diagnostic, preventive, and restorative decisions that are necessary to rebuild and restore the tooth structure only when necessary.
+For proper treatment, the international caries classification and management system (ICCMS) has been given, which is a set of clinical protocols such as diagnostic, preventive, and restorative decisions that are necessary to rebuild and restore the tooth structure only when necessary.

 As prevention strategies of dental caries may have a relevant impact on avoiding further development of dental caries after restoration, several factors should be considered before implementation of preventive or restorative strategies like past caries experience, oral hygiene status, calculus deposits, and snacking level salivary flow.

-Meticulous maintenance of oral hygiene: As dental caries cannot progress without the presence of microorganisms present in dental plaque, daily removal of dental plaque through tooth brushing and flossing is considered to be the best preventive method.
+Meticulous Maintenance of Oral Hygiene: As dental caries cannot progress without the presence of microorganisms present in dental plaque, daily removal of dental plaque with tooth brushing and flossing is considered to be the best preventive method.

 Xylitol: The main dietary culprit in the formation of dental caries is sucrose.
 Nowadays, sucrose is getting replaced by xylitol, an artificial sweetener that is not only non-cariogenic but also anti-cariogenic.
 The possible mechanism of anticariogenicity is the prevention of binding of sucrose to S. mutans and the prevention of adhesion of mutans to each other.